MADISON COUNTY

 Lilly Chapel Was previously North of tracks in trees on private property near grain elevator.
 Supposedly torn down after being in bad shape.

 London Big 4 station is on left, PRR station is on right in photo.
 Both the CCC&ST.L and PRR had freight stations across the tracks from their respective stations.
-The IB&W (predecessor of the Big 4), may have had an original station at this location first.
+These stations were between Union and Main Streets.

-Plain City This station was on the east side of Maple Street (formerly Railroad Street) just north of Maple Court.
+This station was on the east side of Maple Street (formerly Railroad Street) just north of Maple Court.
 The station was next to the creek and there is now (2009) a commercial building there.
 Behind that building still exists a small trestle for the tracks and bridges that held the platforms to the station.
+The early station here was known as Pleasant Valley until 1883 when it was changed to Plain City.

 1898 MADISON COUNTY RAILROAD MAP